HOPE returns from 4-month break

-The virtual meeting of the Housing, Opportunity, Planning and Equity Advisory Board, or HOPE, will take place from 4 to 6 p.m.
+The virtual meeting of the Housing, Opportunity, Planning and Equity Advisory Board, or HOPE, will take place from 4-6 p.m.
 Wednesday.

 As a precaution against spreading the virus, the meeting will be held via videoconference.
 To receive an access code for the videoconference, register online at https://attendee.gotowebinar.com/register/4539455109170776075.